 If you need any help or support in using our service, please let us know and we will consider what changes we can make to assist you.
 If you want this information in another language or format (such as large font or Braille) please contact us.

 Normally, you must make your complaint within one month of the event you want to complain about, or finding out that you have a reason to complain.

 In exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.

-We aim to resolve complaints quickly and close to where we provided the service.
+We aim to resolve complaints quickly.
 This could mean an on-the-spot apology and explanation if something has clearly gone wrong.
 We will try to take immediate action to resolve the problem whenever this is possible.

 It is easier for us to resolve complaints if you make them quickly and directly to the person or section of our service concerned.
 So please talk to a member of our staff who will try to resolve any problems on-the-spot.

-If your complaint is not resolved then it will be considered by a senior manager.
-They will respond to your complaint within twenty working days or less, unless there are exceptional circumstances.
-Occasionally, we may have to extend this timeline.
-We will only do so when this will make it more likely that we can resolve your complaint.
+If your complaint is not resolved a manager will consider it.
+They aim to respond to your complaint within twenty working days.
+In exceptional circumstances we may have to extend this timeline.
+We will only take longer when this will make it more likely that we can resolve your complaint.

 We must ask you to accept the manager’s decision on your service complaint will be final.
 There are no appeal rights or further stages.